A Genealogy of Optimizers

 This lens reframes Lion's success.
 Lion isn't beating AdamW because sign() is smarter than m/sqrt(v).
 It's beating it because both reach the same destination — flat, per-parameter normalized steps — and Lion gets there with one buffer and one operation while AdamW needs two buffers, a square, a square root, a division, and a bias correction.
 The work AdamW was doing turned out to be approximating something simpler.

 It also points at what comes next.
 Once you see "per-parameter normalization" as the underlying principle, the obvious question is whether per-parameter is even the right granularity.
 Real network parameters aren't a flat list — they're organized into matrices, which have richer structure that per-parameter operations throw away.
-Two chapters from now, Muon will exploit exactly this.
-But first, a detour into what optimizers still aren't seeing.
+The next section, Muon, will exploit exactly this.

-Every optimizer so far — SGD, momentum, Adam, Lion, all of them — uses one piece of information at each parameter: the gradient.
+Every optimizer so far — SGD, momentum, Adam, Lion, even Muon — uses one piece of information at each parameter: the gradient.
 That tells you the slope.
 It doesn't tell you the curvature.

 Here's the difference.
 Imagine two parameters, both with the same gradient right now.
 The first is in a gently curving region — small changes in the parameter barely change the slope.
 The second is in a sharply curving region — small changes in the parameter rapidly change the slope.
 The optimal step for these two cases is very different.
 The gently curving parameter can take a big step safely.
 The sharply curving one is about to roll past its minimum if you step too far.